secana/TransNet/Readme.md

     {
         static void Main(string[] args)
         {
-            // Create a new tranfsorm based on the command line input from Maltego. var transfrom = new Transformation(args);
+            // Create a new transform based on the command line input from Maltego. var transform = new Transformation(args);

             // Add an entity to return.
             var person1 = new Entity("Person", "Alice Yu");